Summer Camp 2014

 Find inspiration in a curling leaf of lettuce, the flight patterns of birds, or the sparkling pond and paint, collage, make prints, and much more!
 Everyone will keep a creative journal, and will have lots of beautiful work to share at our end of the week exhibition!

-Common Ground Farm’s day camp is a local and affordable summer camp option for families who live in and around the communities of Beacon, Newburgh, Wappingers Falls, Fishkill, and Cold Spring.
+Common Ground Farm’s day camp is located at the Stony Kill Farm Environmental Education Center in Wappingers Falls, NY and is a local and affordable summer camp option for families who live in and around the communities of Beacon, Newburgh, Wappingers Falls, Fishkill, and Cold Spring.